 Writing Articles for Business Owners

 When considering what to write about, there’s no better place to find topics than in a search engine.
 This works especially well for commercial attorneys and firms seeking to attract smaller clients.
-Keep in mind that you want to focus on topics that are most likely to be searched in your state or jurisdiction, as well as by smaller companies and individuals seeking legal information for their business.
+Keep in mind that you want to focus on topics that are most likely to be searched in your state or jurisdiction.
+Focus on content geared towards smaller companies and individuals seeking legal information for their business.

 Once you have published your articles, it will take a while for them to rank organically in search tools like Google and Bing.
 While waiting, start generating traffic and interest by sharing them on your social media channels like LinkedIn and Facebook.